When can I contact Customer Service?

 Ordinance 2004-11, §13.24.030 A Fee Calculation (Title 13 of the Pima County Code

-Do I have to pay for sewer when I am not in residence in Tucson for longer than a month?
+Do I have to pay for sewer if my home is vacant for longer than a month?

 No. If you are gone for longer than a month, as our winter visitors are, contact us with the dates of your absence at least 30 days in advance and we will bill for the Monthly Service Fee only.
 Use our online form